Post

 run: |

-# If self-hosted, running multiple Runners on the same machine may cause simulator contention issues (discussed later)
+# If self-hosted and running multiple Runners on the same machine, there may be issues with simulator contention (discussed later)

-# To avoid this issue, it is recommended to name the simulator after the Runner name, so each Runner has its own simulator, preventing contention that leads to test failures
+# To avoid this problem, it is recommended to name the simulator after the Runner name, so each Runner has its own simulator, preventing conflicts that could lead to test failures

 # e.g. bundle exec fastlane run_unit_tests device:"${RUNNER_NAME} (${SIMULATOR_IOS_VERSION})"